confluentinc/cp-docker-images/docs/quickstart.rst

 Quickstart
 ==========

-This section provides basic guide for deploying a Kafka cluster along with all Confluent Platform components in your Docker environment.
+This section provides a basic guide for deploying a Kafka cluster along with all Confluent Platform components in your Docker environment.
 By the end of this quickstart, you will have a functional Confluent deployment against which you can run any number of applications.

 In order to keep things simple, we'll start with a single node Docker environment.
 Details on more complex target environments are available later in this documentation (`More Tutorials <tutorials/tutorials.html>`_).
 We will also be configuring Kafka and Zookeeper to store data locally in their Docker containers.
 You should refer to our documentation on `Docker external volumes <operations/external-volumes.html>`_ for examples of how to add mounted volumes to your host machines.
 Mounted volumes provide a persistent storage layer for deployed containers, which allows images such as cp-kafka and cp-zookeeper to be stopped and restarted without losing their stateful data.